sktime/skbase/docs/source/index.rst

 Welcome to skbase
 =================

-``skbase`` provides base classes for creating scikit-learn-like parametric objects, along with tools to make it easier to build your own packages that follow these design patterns.
+``skbase`` provides base classes for creating scikit-learn-like and sktime-like parametric objects, along with tools to make it easier to build your own packages that reuse these design patterns.

 .. toctree::
    :maxdepth: 1